chaturatbs/specimen-tools/README.md

 `specimen-tools` assumes you have access to:

 * Python 2.*
-* Postgres
+* SQLite

+Most *nix systems come with SQLite installed, and should satisfy this requirement with no additional work.
+If this is not the case, please see [SQlite](https://sqlite.org/) for the appropriate way to install on your system.

-The remainder of Python libraries required are installed automatically.
+The necessary Python libraries are installed automatically.

 # Installation and Basic Usage